Neural Volume Super-Resolution: Quantifying Across View-direction Consistency

+\yb{I should fix the PatchNorm operator $\textbf{g}$ definition to reflect the fact that it operates on both images jointly, as it filters out patch pairs when the STD of either one of them falls below $\epsilon$.} We use the following formula to calculate the AVI score corresponding to a scene $s$:

+The AVI for each scene is computed over the set $\hat{\cal I}_{\text{sr}}$ of rendered HR views ${\hat i}_{\text{sr}}^k$ corresponding to all test frames available for this scene.
 Since we have access to the Blender models used to generate the synthetic scene datasets, we are able to compute ground truth optical flow motion vectors both for the forward flow $f_{k\rightarrow k+1}$ and for the backward flow $f_{k+1 \rightarrow k}$ between all adjacent view-direction pairs $k,k+1$.
 We utilize the \emph{backward flow} to warp each image to the next adjacent viewing direction via

 where $r$ denotes the 2D pixel location.